-Deep Fox is located approximately 2 km north east of the community of St. Lewis, NL (Figure 1, and Figure 2), and is located 12 km east of the Foxtrot deposit.
+Deep Fox is located approximately 2.7 km north east of the main dock in the Port of St. Lewis, NL (Figure 1, and Figure 2), and is located 12 km east of the Foxtrot deposit.
 Deep Fox became Search's second major discovery within the Fox Harbour Volcanic Belt (part of the CREE District) following an initial channel sampling program during the 2014 field season.
 The Deep Fox project is located atop a hill, nearby the abandoned fishing community of Deepwater Creek.